MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ## Add Dockerfile and \.dockerignore files

 Add a *Dockerfile* to instruct Docker how to build the image.
+Check the *requirements.txt* file to make sure it contains `gunicorn`, and add it if necessary.

 ### [Flask](#tab/web-app-flask)